The Case for Levothyroxine Injections

 But here I want to make the argument that levothyroxine injections have a place in the standard care of hypothyroidism.

-I'm talking about YOU (the person reading this article) who does NOT have myxedema coma but instead is struggling with the persistent symptoms of hypothyroidism despite taking medications like levothyroxine.
+I’m talking about you (the person reading this article), who is not in a myxedema coma, but instead is struggling with the persistent symptoms of hypothyroidism despite taking medications like levothyroxine.

 Levothyroxine has a place in restoring thyroid function to people like YOU.

 I’ve personally only used levothyroxine on a handful of patients so far but the results have always been very good.

 The medication seems to take effect much faster than oral medication and it seems to be far more effective at the same dose compared to oral medication.